Chipotle’s Video Design Uses Claymation Motion Graphics To Tell A Compelling Story

 It's transparent in how it shows Chipotle and its views.
 And it gives the brand a more approachable and personal edge.

-Clever motion graphics and claymation imagery bring a softness and a sophistication that makes it easier for consumers to embark on their journey.
+Clever motion graphics and claymation imagery bring softness and sophistication that make it easier for consumers to embark on their journey.
 And once they do, they won’t be disappointed.
 These visuals make an impact, and the story they tell really shows consumers Chipotle and its heart.

 This video is storytelling genius.
 It tugs at the heartstrings and makes an impact.
 And it helped lock in Chipotle’s place as a fast-food powerhouse.